 Estimate how much your proposition will cost and how much more will you sell or cost effectively produce your product or provide your service. identify the specific cost of your product or service.
 Can you charge enough to make a profit?

 Estimate the operating costs you will incur by reviewing the following areas: rent, wages, benefits, insurance, advertising, printing, telephone, utilities, business travel, sales expenses, etc.

-if you plan to borrow money, don’t forget to include the proceeds of the loan and repayment of principal and interest.
+if you plan to borrow money or get short-term business loans, don’t forget to include the proceeds of the loan and repayment of principal and interest.
 As you work on the numbers, remember to write down the assumptions behind the numbers.

 9) Supporting Information:

 Provide copies of brochures, photos, news clippings or other relevant information that will help the reader to better understand your proposal.